 Gregor Macdonald believes the world has entered another, historic energy transition.
 He has written for The Economist Intelligence Unit, The Financial Times of London, The Harvard Business Review, The Oil Drum, and The Petroleum Economist.
 He has appeared on MSNBC in the United States, BNN in Toronto, and the Keiser Report out of London.
-His writings and views have been cited in the The Washington Post, The New York Times, The Financial Times, The Los Angeles Times, The San Francisco Chronicle, NPR, WIRED, Macleans, The Toronto Globe and Mail, Foreign Policy, MoneyWeek UK, and the Oil And Gas Journal.
+His writings and views have been cited in the The Washington Post, The New York Times, The Financial Times, The Los Angeles Times, The San Francisco Chronicle, NPR, WIRED, Macleans, The Toronto Globe and Mail, Foreign Policy, MoneyWeek UK, The Houston Chronicle, Oil And Gas Journal, and Grist.
 He has also made presentations: to the Agoracom Online Conference in Toronto, to the CFA Society of San Francisco, and most recently to the ASPO Conference in Washington, DC, and most recently to the What is a Green City? conference in Vancouver, BC.
 For an excellent overview of Gregor’s views, see this 2010 interview with Chris Arkenberg.

 Gregor holds a B.A. in English and Social Anthropology from Denison University, and an M.F.A. in Creative Writing from the University of Iowa Writer’s Workshop.
 He has worked in Land Use/Environmental Law in Boston; the Television Commercial Production industry in Los Angeles; and in research at the University of California.
 “Alot of the work I’ve done in the past twenty-five years turns out to have centered around land, landscapes, and cities.”
 Gregor has also spent time teaching.
 In particular, advanced English for immigrant professionals in Massachusetts, and creative writing for children through the Royal Parks Education programs, in London.